 Back when I was a teenager one Saturday morning in Detroit, my dream of Halle Berry was unpleasantly cut short by the sound of my pager ringtone.
-As I wiped the sleep from my eyes, I saw that the code was ‘787’ which was my friend “DL” with a call number I didn’t recognize tagged with a “119” code at the end that meant to call back ASAP because 911 meant emergency.
-DL had been one of my best friends since middle school and now that we were two months into High School as Freshman, I could always count on him calling me early morning on a weekend to talk to me about a girl.
+As I wiped the sleep from my eyes, I saw that the code was ‘787’ which was my friend “DL” with a call number I didn’t recognize tagged with a “119” code at the end that meant to call back ASAP because 911 said emergency.
+DL had been one of my best friends since middle school, and now that we were two months into High School as Freshman, I could always count on him calling me early morning on the weekend to talk to me about a girl.

 DL “What up Doe nigga?”

 Me “Wad up Dog?”

 DL “Nigga guess what happen last night?”